DS-100/sp24/gradproject.md

 Your task is to assist the agency by automatically detecting the building damage level after a disaster.
 Specifically, create a damage level classifier for the `hurricane-matthew` disaster.

 To assess your performance, please submit predictions for the `test_images_hurricane-matthew.npz` images.
-This should be in a CSV file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a 0-3 prediction of the damage level.
+This should be in a CSV file `test_images_hurricane-matthew_predictions.csv` consisting of a single column named `pred`, with a 0-3 prediction of the damage level.
 The prediction in row *i* should correspond to the *i*th image.

 #### Resources
 {:.no_toc}